roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-04-logging-exceptions-to-sentry.md

 <!--more-->

 Using ```ILogger``` as the integration point works well because logging is almost always a cross-cutting concern.
 Well defined systems are likely to already have logging integrated throughout the code so reporting exceptions to Sentry via ```ILogger``` can be achieved with very little effort.
-Coupling application code to ```ILogger``` is preferable to coupling code to ```IRavenClient```.
+Coupling application code to ```ILogger``` is preferable to coupling code to Sentry's ```IRavenClient```.
 With enough integration smarts, most of the application code should not have to understand how to talk to Sentry in order to send exceptions their way.

-I've published [Divergic.Logging.Sentry NuGet packages](https://www.nuget.org/packages?q=Divergic.Logging.Sentry) to add support this integration ([open-source on GitHub](https://github.com/Divergic/Divergic.Logging.Sentry)).
-The design of the packages has several goals to achieve.
+I've published [Divergic.Logging NuGet packages](https://www.nuget.org/packages?q=Divergic.Logging) to add support this integration ([open-source on GitHub](https://github.com/Divergic/Divergic.Logging.Sentry)).
+The design of the packages achieve several goals.

 - Easy installation
 - Sole dependency in "application" code is ```ILogger```